Integrated ab initio modelling of atomic order and magnetic anisotropy for rare-earth-free magnet design: effects of alloying additions in $\mathrm{L}1_0$ FeNi: Results

 \subsection{Fe\textsubscript{4}Ni\textsubscript{3}Pt}

 To promote atomic ordering and enhance magnetocrystalline anisotropy in this class of materials, one approach to consider is the addition of a third alloying element~\cite{tian_alloying_2021}.
 As an illustrative example of the effects of such alloying additions on atomic arrangements in this material, we consider the addition of a small amount of Pt to the (Fe,Ni) solid solution.
-Although Pt is unlikely to ever find its way into a mass-produced magnet on account of its high cost and low abundance, it is known that the binary FePt system readily crystallises into the L$1_0$-structure with an atomic ordering temperature of around 1600~K~\cite{von_goldbeck_ironplatinum_1982}.
+Although Pt is unlikely to ever find its way into a mass-produced magnet on account of its high cost and low abundance, it is known that the binary FePt system readily crystallises into the L$1_0$ structure with an atomic ordering temperature of around 1600~K~\cite{von_goldbeck_ironplatinum_1982}.
 In addition, the L$1_0$ phase of FePt is known to have a large MCA energy ($K_1 \simeq 15$~MJm$^{-3}$) attributed to the heavy $5d$ Pt atoms driving large spin-orbit coupling~\cite{staunton_temperature_2004}.
 Our expectation is that the addition of Pt to FeNi to form Fe(Ni,Pt) could yield an energetically stable intermetallic phase with magnetocrystalline anisotropy between that of FeNi and FePt.
-As a demonstration, we consider the substitution of Pt at a concentration of 12.5\%, {\it i.e.} studying a system with the overall composition Fe$_4$Ni$_3$Pt.
+As a demonstration, we consider the substitution of Pt at a concentration of 12.5\%, {\it i.e.} studying a system with the overall composition Fe$_4$Ni$_3$Pt. { The Curie temperature of the A1 Fe$_4$Ni$_3$Pt solid solution is calculated to be $T_C = 715$~K, and its average magnetisation $M=1.61$~$\mu_B$/atom.}

-First, in a naive calculation, we calculate the magnetocrystalline anisotropy of this system assuming that Pt exclusively occupies sites on the Ni sublattice in the L1$_0$ structure.
+First, in a naive calculation, we calculate the magnetocrystalline anisotropy of an ordered phase of this system assuming that Pt exclusively occupies sites on the Ni sublattice in the L1$_0$ structure.
 That is, the 1a site is occupied by pure Fe, while the 1d site has chemical occupancy Ni$_{0.75}$Pt$_{0.25}$.
-Under this assumption, a MCA of $K_1=3.44$~MJm$^{-3}$ is computed, a value significantly larger than that for obtained pure L1$_0$ FeNi.
-However, this calculation does not account for the phase stability of the compound.
-To assess the likelihood of formation of the ordered phase, we again apply the $S^{(2)}$ theory for multicomponent alloys~\cite{khan_statistical_2016, woodgate_compositional_2022, woodgate_short-range_2023, woodgate_interplay_2023} to this composition.
+Under this assumption, a MCA of $K_1=3.44$~MJm$^{-3}$ is computed, a value significantly larger than that for obtained pure L1$_0$ FeNi. { We also compute a Curie temperature for this ordered phase of $T_C = 1034$~K, comparable to that of L1$_0$ FeNi.} However, these calculations do not account for the phase stability of the compound.
+To assess the likelihood of formation of the ordered phase, we again apply the $S^{(2)}$ theory for multicomponent alloys~\cite{khan_statistical_2016, woodgate_compositional_2022, woodgate_short-range_2023, woodgate_interplay_2023, woodgate_competition_2024, woodgate_modelling_2024} to this composition.

 Tabulated in \ref{table:fenipt_linear_response} are predicted atomic ordering temperatures, concentration wavevectors, and chemical polarisations for Fe$_4$Ni$_3$Pt in both its paramagnetic and ferromagnetic states.
 In contrast to results obtained for pure FeNi, the wavevector associated with ordering of the Pt-modified composition is found to be $\mathbf{k}_\text{ord}=(0,0,1)$ in both magnetic states.
 The predicted atomic ordering temperatures are likewise similar, initially suggesting that the magnetic state of the disordered phase might not be as critical to the onset of atomic ordering in the Pt-modified material as in the binary FeNi.
 However, when the chemical polarisation of the concentration wave is inspected, it can be seen that both the paramagnetic and ferromagnetic orderings are characterised by the arrangements of the Pt atoms, with Fe and Ni distributions largely unaffected and remaining disordered.
 We associate this dominance with the relative atomic size difference between the $3d$ elements Fe and Ni, and the larger $5d$ element Pt, an effect which has been noted in alloys such as the Ni-Pt system.